GitJournal/GitJournal/BUILD.md

 # Building Instructions

+Current verified macOS flow for building the Android `dev/debug APK` is documented in [`docs/android-dev-build.md`](docs/android-dev-build.md).
+The instructions below are older and should be treated as historical context.

 - It's best to just work on this on Android - the ios setup is far more complicated and I haven't managed to automate it.

 ## Environment Setup